SSollestre/CommUserGuide/docs/index.md

 The specific tasks outlined in this guide are as follows:

-- General SQL Tasks
+- General SQL tasks such as:
       - Creating and deleting schemas and tables
       - Viewing the data inside the tables
       - Creating queries on the built-in text editor
       - Saving the queries as a SQL file to be opened later
       - Opening a saved SQL file in MySQL Workbench
       - Refreshing the tables to view any changes made to the schema
 - Importing a Comma Separated Values (CSV) file
 - Exporting a schema as a SQL file that on execution, creates a new schema with all of the exported tables and data